 Plaka – The tyrant king, on whose backing Sansthanaka committed all the crimes.
 Plaka is ultimately killed by his destined slayer, Aryaka.

-The play begins with Charudatta and Maitreya discussing their misfortune, where Charudatta was debating his friend why it was important to be devoted to the gods, even if they were living a humbled life, quite below what the brahmins deserve.
+The play begins with Charudatta and Maitreya discussing their misfortune, where Charudatta was debating his friend why it was important to be devoted to the gods, even if they were living a humbled life, quite below what the Brahmins deserve.
 Vasantasena emerges on the scene, being persuaded by Sansthanaka, his slave, and a courtier.
 Sansthanaka is the brother-in-law of the tyrant king Plaka, and he himself is not less cruel.
-He wants Vasantasena to accept his proposal, however, she manages to escape as the evening turned into night, and entered Charudatta’s cottage.
+He wants Vasantasena to accept his proposal, however, she manages to escape as the evening turns into night, and enters Charudatta’s cottage.

 Sharvilaka, lover of Vasantasena’s maid, Madanika wants to buy her from her mistress, and for this, he decides to commit the sin of stealing, though he too enjoys the reputation of being honest.
 Nonetheless, as he has no money, he sets to enter Charudatta’s house and steals the gold casket given in the care of Charudatta, without knowing that it, in fact, belongs to the person he intends to give to in return for his lover’s freedom.
 As planned, he visits the mistress of Madanika and presents her with the gold casket.
 The courtesan accepts the jewels and frees Madanika to marry Sharvilaka.
 Vasantasena makes arrangements to inform Charudatta that the jewels stolen from him have been recovered in her presence, for she didn’t want the love of her life to be worried.